 She sped up.
 Boughs brushed each other, watching the girl move as if chased.

-She reached the Bone Eater's Well and heaved her bag over its worn edge, following it with a hasty heel.
+Reaching the Bone Eater's Well, she heaved her bag over its worn edge, following it with a hasty heel.
 A sound came from the dense trunks and gnarled branches, and Kagome looked up warily.
 Leaves rustled together as a strong gust swept the forest.

 The trees continued to creak.

 No impact came.
-The wind fell away, stilling leaves.
+The wind fell away, and the leaves stilled.

 Kagome instinctively clutched the jewel, roaming over now silent trees.
 A thick swallow caught in her throat.